Minituff/save-image/README.md

-# save-image Action
+# GitHub Action: *save-image*

-Saves an image from a URL into your GitHub repo
+Saves an image from a URL into your GitHub repo.

+This allows you to cache netowrk images to be used within your repositories.

 ## Usage